 Submit a customer request

 All complaints received by us will be treated seriously and complainants treated respectfully.

 Council will follow the escalation stages shown below.

 If the circumstances show your complaint would be more appropriately handled at a higher level it will be referred to a more senior officer within that department.

 Complaints against council employees

 The City of Onkaparinga has also developed a code of conduct for employees, which sets out broader behavioural expectations for all employees.
-Both of these codes are to be read together and will be considered as one for the purposes of the resolution of external grievances and complaints administrative procedure.
+The Local Government Act 1999 and code of conduct for employees are to be read together and will be considered as one for the purposes of the resolution of external grievances and complaints administrative procedure.

 Code of conduct - employees(PDF, 366KB)